 - Increase the percentage of all student achievement in reading, language arts, math and spelling on State Standards Tests.
-The school will improve percentage of students who increase California Standards Test percentile rank in Proficient or Advanced categories in Years 3-6 by an average of 3 percentage points each year for ELA and 3 percentage points each year for math. - 60% of English Learners will increase their CELDT scores by at least 1 ELD level every school year. - 96% attendance rate by end of first year (exceeding LAUSD average). - A dropout rate less than that of the relieved high schools in the surrounding community each year of operation.
-The average graduation rate for the three schools was \$2.7% in 2008, and the 4-year dropout rate was 18.7 %.).
+The school will improve percentage of students who increase California Standards Test percentile rank in Proficient or Advanced categories in Years 3-6 by an average of 3 percentage points each year for ELA and 3 percentage points each year for math. - 60% of English Language Learners will increase their CELDT scores by at least 1 ELD level every school year. - 96% attendance rate by end of first year (exceeding LAUSD average). - A dropout rate less than that of the relieved middle schools in the surrounding community each year of operation.